nwrenger/light-magic/README.md

 ## Examples

-Using it in an Axum Server?
+Using it in an `axum` Server?
 Look here: [maud-magic-rs](https://github.com/nwrenger/maud-magic-rs).
 Otherwise, look at this general example:

 ```rust
 use light_magic::{db, join};